tcm5343/circular-dependency-detector/README.md

 * [Podman](https://podman.io/) is used to manage containers in the`Taskfile`.
 * [golangci-lint](https://golangci-lint.run/) is used for lint.

-### Configuration
+### Local Configuration

-For local development, create a `.env` file at the root of the repository to modify your config.
+For local development, create a `.env` file at the root of the repository to use as your config.
 The only supported format for the input graph file environment variable (`INPUT_FILE`) is an adjacency list which follows the format used by [NetworkX](https://networkx.org/documentation/stable/reference/readwrite/adjlist.html#).
 An `.env-example` file exists at the root of the project.

 ```shell
 user@machine:~/dev/circular-dependency-detector$ cat ./.env
 INPUT_FILE=testing/data/adj_list_no_cycle.txt  # no spaces for now, defaults to {i don't know yet}
 ```

+### Roadmap

+Future work is identified in [TODO.md](TODO.md).

 ## Musical Acknowledgements